Poised To Be America's 1st Second Gentleman, Doug Emhoff Shakes Up Gender Stereotypes

 "Well first, I'd say YAAAYYY!"
 Emhoff replied.
 "And then I'm just gonna do what I always do, Atticus, I'm gonna support her.
 Because it's really important for men and even young boys to support the strong and wonderful women in their life."

-That's an inspiring and necessary message, says Jamia Wilson, executive director of the Feminist Press, a publisher based at the City University of New York.
+That's an inspiring and necessary message, said Jamia Wilson, executive director of the Feminist Press, a publisher based at the City University of New York.

-"We need to show boys more multidimensional examples of what it means to be a woman and what it means to have power," she says.
-"That, I think, is what's most exciting to me about Douglas Emhoff: that he has had periods of taking a backseat, although he has his own very powerful career — to understand that listening, following, is also an important way to lead."
+"We need to show boys more multidimensional examples of what it means to be a woman and what it means to have power," she said.
+"That, I think, is what's most exciting to me about Douglas Emhoff: that he has had periods of taking a back seat, although he has his own very powerful career — to understand that listening, following, is also an important way to lead."

 For Wilson, the fact that Harris and Emhoff are an interracial couple adds another layer to the dynamic.